techbrett/OfficeDocs-SkypeForBusiness/Teams/anonymous-users-in-meetings.md

 ### Manage whether anonymous participants can join meetings

-The **`-DisableAnonymousJoin`** parameter controls whether anonymous users can join meetings across the entire organization, while the **`-AllowAnonymousUsersToJoinMeeting`** parameter controls this setting at the user or group level.
+The **`-DisableAnonymousJoin`** parameter controls whether anonymous users can join meetings for your organization, while the **`-AllowAnonymousUsersToJoinMeeting`** parameter controls this setting at the user or group level.
 You can use these parameters together to manage how anonymous users join meetings in your organization.
-For example, if you set **`-DisableAnonymousJoin`** to false for the organization, anonymous users can join meetings in your organization.
-However, if you set **`-AllowAnonymousUsersToJoinMeeting`** to false for a specific user, that user can't create meetings that anonymous users can attend, even though the organization-wide setting allows it.
+For example, when you set **`-DisableAnonymousJoin`** to false for the organization, anonymous users can join meetings in your organization.
+If you also set **`-AllowAnonymousUsersToJoinMeeting`** to false for a specific user, that user can't create meetings that anonymous users can attend, even though the organization-wide setting allows it.

 #### For your organization